gurucharan-marthi/AI-for-Medical-Prognosis/README.md

-# AI for Medical Diagnosis on Coursera
+# AI for Medical Prognosis on Coursera

 Master Deep Learning, and Break into AI